 We have no objections to this application.
-Similar to our comments on 20/0898/OUT earlier this month, there is no detail on the internal layout regards access for emergency vehicles to within 45m of all parts of each residential dwelling.
+There is no detail on the internal layout regards access for emergency vehicles to within 45m of all parts of each residential dwelling.
 Access and facilities for the fire service should comply with Approved Document B Vol 1.
 In addition there should be a hydrant within 90m of the entrance to each dwelling.